m4dd0c/t-helper/README.md

 # t-helper
-This tool can Backup all your data and using same tool
+This tool can Backup all your data of termux. and using the same tool you can restore the Data.

+If some of your termux commands aren't working then you can use it to backup your files and
+Easily reinstall your termux.
+And use your files agian.